Outdoor grilling is great, but it's important to consider equipment safety, especially when it's raining.

 Electronic damage is the biggest hazard of using an electric smoker in direct rain.

-Water and electricity are a dangerous combination, and if the electronic components of the device get wet, it could cause a short circuit.
+Water and electricity are fatal when they interact, and if the electronic components of the device get wet, it could cause a short circuit.
 This may damage the smoker and be an electrocution or fire hazard.

 “Seven out of every 10 adults in the U.S. have a grill or smoker, which translates to a lot of tasty meals.
 But it also means there’s an increased risk of home fires”